-Sequencing of 500 genomes brings personalized medicine closerAugust 4th, 2011 in Genetics /
+Sequencing of 500 genomes brings personalized medicine closerAugust 4, 2011 in Medicine & Health / Genetics

 The genomes of 500 people with a range of diseases including cancer, immunological disorders, and rare inherited diseases are to be sequenced in full detail thanks to a new collaboration between the University of Oxford and Illumina, a leading manufacturer of sequencing systems.